a2ys/learning-cpp/README.md

 # C/C++ Questions

-Syntax is the same in C and C++ unless in specific scenarios such as Object-Oriented Programming, or Function Overloading.
+Syntax is the same in C and C++ unless in specific scenarios such as Header Files, Function Overloading, or Object-Oriented Programming.

 ## Fundamentals